Givonar/PrismLauncher-Cracked-version/README.md

 </p>

 <p align="center">
-  this project is not orginal prismluncher its just a fork.
+  This is not the original PrismLauncher and it is a <b>CRACKED</b> version.
 </p>